Products

 In our study, 32% of hybrid and remote workers admit to taking a quiet vacation at least once in the last year.
 Younger generations are the most likely to jump on the trend with 41% of Gen Z and 36% of Millennials saying they took a quiet vacation in the past year, compared to 27% of Gen X.

-If you’ve ever wondered what’s going on when a colleague’s background is blurred or their camera is off, the answer is—a lot.
+If you’ve ever wondered what’s going on when a colleague’s background is blurred or their camera is off, the answer is—it depends.

-In our study, half of hybrid or remote workers admit to multitasking during a work call and that’s just the beginning.
-Almost a third (29%) have used the bathroom and two out of ten have browsed social media.
+In our study, half of hybrid or remote workers admit to multitasking during a work call, almost a third (29%) have used the bathroom and two out of ten have browsed social media.
 Another 14% have done online shopping and 12% have done laundry.
-Napping isn’t off the table as 4% admit to falling asleep during a video or conference call.

 Workplace trends.Employee confessions